MaterializeInc/materialize/doc/user/content/sql/create-sink/kafka.md

 <p style="font-size:14px"><b>Syntax:</b> <code>FORMAT AVRO</code></p>

-When using the Avro format, the value of each Kafka message is an Avro record containing a field for each column of the sink's source relation.
+When using the Avro format, the value of each Kafka message is an Avro record containing a field for each column of the sink's underlying relation.
 The names and ordering of the fields in the record match the names and ordering of the columns in the relation.

 If the `KEY` option is specified, the key of each Kafka message is an Avro record containing a field for each key column, in the same order and with